jilliangoldberg/jilliangoldberg.github.io/pages/notes/ml-book.md

 **Tip:** When using gradient descent, all features should have a similar scale (such as using Scikit's `StandardScaler` class).

-#### Batch Gradient Descent
+#### **Batch Gradient Descent**
-To implement Gradient Descent, we need the gradient of the cost function with regards to each model parameter $\theta_j$ to quantify how much the cost function would change by changing that one parameter – the partial derivative.
+To implement Gradient Descent, we need the gradient of the cost function with regards to each model parameter $$\theta_j$$ to quantify how much the cost function would change by changing that one parameter – the partial derivative.
 Essentially, we are finding the slope of the mountain